Make yourself at home.

 There are a number of shared spaces for you to use as you wish for the duration of your stay including Kitchen and Dining area, Play Room, Living Room and Session room.

-The utility area has a number of washers and dryers to use on a rota system and we will explain how this works in more detail.
+The utility area has a number of washers and dryers to use.

-Our ‘mother’s retreat’ is a quiet room you can use when you need a break or a moment to yourself when appropriate and when baby is safe and cared for.
+Our ‘ retreat’ is a quiet room you can use when you need a break or a moment to yourself while your baby is safe and cared for.

 Concerns, problems and complaints